sotrh/learn-wgpu/docs/news/README.md

 # News

+## Pong is fixed for 0.10

+It wasn't actually that hard of a fix.
+I only really use the swapchain directly in the render module, and the only other change required me to include the `spirv` feature to wgpu in Cargo.toml.

 ## 0.10 SwapChain is dead, long live the Surface!

 `SwapChain` and all related code has been removed from wgpu.
 All code pertaining to obtaining textures to draw to from the window will be available from the `Surface` instead.
 That means configuring `SurfaceTexture`s will look something like this: